-Statutory Sick Pay SSP in the UK is paid to you by your employer when you are to unwell to go to work.
+Statutory Sick Pay SSP in the UK is paid to you by your employer when you are too unwell to go to work.
 It is paid after 4 days of illness in a row for up to 28 weeks.
 You have to have an employment contract to qualify.
 You can just work part time to qualify.
-The amount you qualify for under Statutory sick pay is £94.25.
-To qualify to must earn at least £118.00 a week.
+The amount you qualify for under Statutory Sick Pay is £94.25.
+To qualify, you must earn at least £118.00 a week.
 Lots of employers have different schemes as part of an employment contract that may offer more money but the £94.25 is the minimum you will get by UK law.
-If you do not qualify for Statutory Sick Pay you should qualify for Employment and Support Allowance instead.
+If you do not qualify for Statutory Sick Pay, you should qualify for Employment and Support Allowance instead.

-If you have been unwell for some time you can ask for a 'phased return to work'this should help you adjust.
-You should talk this through with your GP for example you should be able to go back on gradually on less hours and build your hours up as you get used to work.
+If you have been unwell for some time, you can ask for a 'phased return to work', this should help you adjust.
+You should talk this through with your GP, for example, you should be able to go back gradually on less hours and build your hours up as you get used to work.

 Returning to work after illness can be difficult so be kind to yourself.